RPhay/victrola/README.md

-This is a dummy readme for the cr-devops-azure-core module
+# Introduction
+This repository stores the IT DevOps PowerShell module template used to create new modules for the IT DevOps PowerShell Module Library.